-In 1819, English surgeon Sir Benjamin Collins Brodie described how RA affects the joints and tendons as well as the progressive nature of the disease.
-The term rheumatoid arthritis was first mentioned by Archibald Garrod in Treatise on Rheumatism and Rheumatoid Arthritis written in 1890.
+In 1819, English surgeon Sir Benjamin Collins Brodie described how RA affects the joints and tendons, as well as the progressive nature of the disease.
+The term rheumatoid arthritis was first mentioned by Archibald Garrod in "Treatise on Rheumatism and Rheumatoid Arthritis" written in 1890.

 Rheumatoid arthritis affects each person a little differently.
 Symptoms depend on the stage of the condition and can appear or disappear at any time.
 Symptoms generally focus on the joints and tend to occur symmetrically, on both sides of the body.
 Symptoms worsen during disease exacerbations (also called flares) and may subside during periods of remission.

-As part of the evaluation for RA, a blood test may be taken that can determine whether you test positive for anti-cyclic citrullinated peptide (anti-CCP).
-Around 60 to 70 percent of people diagnosed with RA test positive for anti-CCP.
+As part of the evaluation for rheumatoid arthritis, blood tests are conducted to check for anti-cyclic citrullinated peptide (anti-CCP).
+Around 60 percent to 80 percent of people diagnosed with RA test positive for anti-CCP, an antibody (protein made by the immune system) that attacks the joints.
 Presence of anti-CCP leads to a classification of seropositive RA.
 A negative result leads to a diagnosis of seronegative RA, which is often a milder form of the disease.

 Read more about types of RA.

-There is no cure for RA.
+There is currently no cure for RA.
 While symptoms may appear during disease flares and subside during remission periods, RA itself does not go away.
 However, there are effective treatments to manage many of the symptoms of rheumatoid arthritis and to help slow progression.

 Rheumatoid arthritis symptoms can come and go with flares.
 Common triggers for flares include stress, overexertion, infection, and lack of sleep.

 No single diet has been proven by clinical studies to improve symptoms in everyone with RA.
-However, eating a healthy diet can help people with RA achieve and maintain a healthy weight, lower the risk of heart disease, and fight inflammation.
+However, eating a healthy diet can help people with RA achieve and maintain a balanced weight, lower the risk of heart disease, and fight inflammation.
 Read more about diet recommendations and other rheumatoid arthritis treatments.